adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 | Runeword | The runeword's name, in gold, turning white as you point at it to show it opens. |
 | Runes    | The runes in socket order.
 The number of runes is the number of sockets the base needs. |

-Which bases a runeword can go in is in its detail view rather than the list, but searching still matches on it, so `shield` still finds every runeword that can be made in one.
+Which bases a runeword can go in is in its summary rather than the list, but searching still matches on it, so `shield` still finds every runeword that can be made in one.
 A name too long for its column is cut off with `..`.